Alpenglow88/oTTo/README.md

 Code coverage is covered using _'simplecov'_ - work is needed to fully understand utilise this and **SHOULD BE IGNORED FOR NOW**

 _'rubocop'_ is used to check Ruby convention practices and *MUST BE RUN BEFORE ANY COMMIT*.
-The definitions of what it looks at are found in the _rubocop.yml_ file and these are run against every commit to GitHub using Drone (configured in the _drone.yml_)
+The definitions of what it looks at are found in the _rubocop.yml_

 ### Noted StackOverflow Questions that might be of help